 HERITAGE HIGHLIGHTS: 13th century glass in the chancel

 The nave is primarily 14th century, with alternating octagonal and rounded arcade pillars.
-One of the most interesting historical features of the interior is a very fine 13th century double piscina set into the south wall of the chancel, near the altar.
-The piscina has a pair of drains, and is very similar in style to one in Jesus College Chapel in Cambridge and the more elaborate ones at Histon.
+One of the most interesting historical features of the interior is a very fine 13th-century double piscina set into the south wall of the chancel, near the altar.
+The piscina has a pair of drains and is very similar in style to one in Jesus College Chapel in Cambridge and the more elaborate ones at Histon.

-There are remnants of 13th century glass in the westernmost window in the north wall of the chancel.
-Here the technique is not what would later be called stained glass, but rather 'grisaille', a form of painting over clear glass.
+There are remnants of 13th-century glass in the westernmost window in the north wall of the chancel.
+Here the technique is not what would later be called 'stained glass', but rather 'grisaille', a form of painting over clear glass.
 I'm not aware of any parish church with an older example of such glass in England.
 That in itself makes St Michael's a bit special.

 The church is no longer used for regular worship and is in the care of the Churches Conservation Trust.
 It is usually open during daylight hours and was open when we visited.

 About Longstanton, St Michael's Church

-Address: St Michael's, Longstanton, Cambridgeshire, England, CB24 5BZ
+Address: Longstanton, Cambridgeshire, England, CB24 5BZ

 Attraction Type: Historic Church